Action-heavy epic has dazzling effects, familiar story.

-Parents need to know this highly anticipated James Cameron sci-fi epic Avatar is about humans colonizing the planet Pandora, home to the Na'vi.
+Parents need to know James Cameron's sci-fi epic Avatar is about humans colonizing the planet Pandora, home to the Na'vi.
 The movie is long (at 161 minutes) for some tweens.
 There are several effects-heavy battle and hunting sequences that show the devastation of imperialist violence and the right that Indigenous groups have to protect themselves and their land.
 These scenes include missile-launching military aircraft, nerotoxin-laced arrows, scary Pandora-dwelling fauna and flora, and lots of explosions -- all of which has more impact when the movie is seen in 3-D. Salty wartime language includes many uses of "s--t" and comparable words.
 As in his previous epics, Cameron infuses the action-driven story with strong female characters who are important to the plot, and crafts a morality tale about treating others with respect centered in a romantic relationship.
 Main character Jake uses a wheelchair in his daily life and a Na'vi "avatar" body to interact with local populations, and the human-Na'vi relationship in question gets a bit complicated, because the human is actually using his Na'vi avatar.
 Na'vi clothing makes parts of their bodies visible from time to time.
 The romantic leads' chemistry is made more sensual by the barely dressed bodies of the Na'vi.
 (Note: Fans of the animated series Avatar: The Last Airbender should know that this movie is in no way connected to that show or the movie based on it.)

 What's the Story?